A relative theory of universal central extensions: Abstract

 \section{Abstract}

 Basing ourselves on Janelidze and Kelly's general notion of central extension, we study universal central extensions in the context of semi-abelian categories.
 Thus we unify classical, recent and new results in one conceptual framework.
 The theory we develop is relative to a chosen Birkhoff subcategory of the category considered: for instance, we consider groups vs.\ abelian groups, Lie algebras vs.\ vector spaces, precrossed modules vs.\ crossed modules and Leibniz algebras vs.\ Lie algebras.
+We consider a fundamental condition on composition of central extensions and give examples of categories which do, or do not, satisfy this condition.